-Online stores and small business owners encounter many difficulties.
-One of the most common challenges they face is figuring out the most cost-efficient way to get people to convert.
+Online stores and small business owners encounter many difficulties in digital marketing.
+One of the most common challenges they face is figuring out the most cost-efficient way to get people to convert, including on social media.
 It’s different for each business, making it impossible to rely solely on tactics that have worked for others.

 The lone exception is the call-to-action (CTA) button, which is regarded as a fundamental part of all successful marketing strategies.